 Certificate Programs

 Central to the mission of Yale College is ensuring a broad education rooted in the liberal arts and sciences.
-That education should provide both breadth and depth across a wide array of disciplines, and it should be responsive to the shifting landscape of those disciplines and their interrelationships.
-To encourage students to engage within and across departmental and disciplinary boundaries, Yale College offers both disciplines-based and skills-based certificates.
-A certificate is not a smaller version of a major; instead, it offers opportunities for students to deepen a skill or to bring disparate elements into focus.
-There are three types of certificates offered in Yale College: Advanced Language Certificates, Skills-Based Certificates, and Interdisciplinary Certificates.
-See Certificates in Yale College.
+That education should provide both breadth and depth across a wide array of disciplines and be responsive to the shifting landscape of those disciplines and their interrelationships.
+To encourage students to engage within and across departmental and disciplinary boundaries, Yale College continues to offer a variety of discipline-based and skills-based certificates.
+A certificate is not a typical "minor" or a smaller version of a major; instead, it offers opportunities for students to deepen a skill or to bring disparate elements into focus.
 Only students enrolled in a bachelor’s degree program are eligible to earn a certificate.